sjentsch/lsjDocs/Ch06/Ch06_DataHandling_3.rst

    60, 58, 24, 26, 34, 42, 31, 30, 33, 2, 9

-In some situations it can be quite helpful to group these into a smallish number of categories.
-For example, we could group the data into three broad categories: young (0-20), adult (21-40) and older (41-60).
+In some situations it can be quite helpful to group these into a smaller number of categories.
+For example, we could group the data into three broad
+categories: young (0-20), adult (21-40) and older (41-60).
 This is a quite coarse-grained classification, and the labels that I have attached only make sense in the context of this data set (e.g., viewed more generally, a 42 year old would not consider themselves as “older”).
 We can slice this variable up quite easily using the jamovi ``IF`` function that we have already used.
-This time we have to specify nested ``IF`` statements, meaning simply that ``IF`` the first logical expression is ``TRUE``, insert a first value, but ``IF`` a second logical expression is ``TRUE``, insert a second value, but ``IF`` a third logical expression is ``TRUE``, then insert a third value.
+This time we have to specify nested ``IF`` statements, meaning simply that ``IF`` the first logical expression is ``TRUE``, insert a first value, but ``IF`` a second logical expression is ``TRUE``, insert a second value, and otherwise insert a third value.
 This can be written as:

 .. code-block:: text

-   IF(Age >= 0 and Age <= 20, 1, IF(Age >= 21 and Age <= 40, 2, IF(Age >= 41 and Age <= 60, 3 )))
+   IF(Age <= 20, 1, IF(Age >= 21 and Age <= 40, 2, 3))

-Note that there are three left parentheses used during the nesting, so the whole statement has to end with three right parentheses otherwise you will get an error message.
+Note that there are two left parentheses used during the nesting, so the whole statement has to end with two right parentheses otherwise you will get an error message.
 The jamovi screen shot for this data manipulation, along with an accompanying frequency table, is shown in :numref:`fig-agecats`:

 .. ----------------------------------------------------------------------------